-CIP may agree but is not obliged to provide feedback or give reasons for not offering admission to the Summer School.
-Likewise, CIP is neither obliged nor expected to advise you on how to improve your application.
-CIP will not consider an appeal against an academic judgement of the decision makers.
+CIP and RGS may agree but are not obliged to provide feedback or give reasons for not offering admission to the Summer School.
+Likewise, CIP and RGS are neither obliged nor expected to advise you on how to improve your application.
+CIP and RGS will not consider an appeal against an academic judgement of the decision makers.
 However, if your application has been rejected then you may be able to appeal against the decision using the procedure set out below.